 To follow along each night in our reading, I created a simple Holy Week Scripture Reading Plan printable with the Scripture references for each day.

 I already have it printed and hanging up on the refrigerator in the kitchen ready to go.

 The kids know that next week will be a special week.
 We will gather around the kitchen table after dinner while mom and dad (and our oldest) take turns reading the accounts of Holy Week out loud.

 Updated for 2021: Included with the reading plan are daily reflective questions to discuss together as a family.
 There are also Scripture verses from the other Gospels to dig deeper into the text.

 The Holy Week Reading Plan includes a Scripture at a glance page for the entire week, then a separate page for each day with the accompanying Scriptures and a few family discussion questions.

 It is free to download in the CHK Readers Resource Library for email subscribers.

 Do you have a Holy Week Scripture Reading Plan?

 If you don’t already have something planned out, please feel free to download the reading plan I put together.

-You can click on the link below to save to your computer and print out to place in your Bible study basket or Family Bible.
+You can click on the link below to save it to your computer and print it out to place in your Bible study basket or Family Bible.